Betty White: Life with Elizabeth (1953–1955)

-1960s: First Lady of Gameshows, Password and Advise & Consent
+Game and talk show appearances

-By the 1960s, White was a staple of network game shows and talk shows: including both Jack Paar and later Johnny Carson's era of The Tonight Show.
+By the 1960s, White was a staple of network game shows and talk shows: including both Jack Paar's and later Johnny Carson's tenure on The Tonight Show.
 She made many appearances on the hit Password show as a celebrity guest from 1961 through 1975.
 She married the show's host, Allen Ludden, in 1963.
 She subsequently appeared on the show's three updated versions, Password Plus, Super Password, and Million Dollar Password.
 White made frequent game show appearances on What's My Line? (starting in 1955), To Tell the Truth (in 1961, 1990, and 2015), I've Got a Secret (in 1972–73), Match Game (1973–1982), and Pyramid (starting in 1982).
 She made her feature film debut as fictional Kansas Senator Elizabeth Ames Adams in the 1962 drama Advise & Consent; in 2004, on talk show Q&A, host Brian Lamb remarked on White's longevity as an actress besides the fact she was playing a strong female senator in 1962.
 He and Donald A. Ritchie noted that viewers would have seen the Senator Adams character to reflect Margaret Chase Smith.
 In 1963, White starred in a production of The King and I at the St. Louis Municipal Opera Theatre, with Charles Korvin co-starring as the king.

 NBC offered her an anchor job on their flagship breakfast television show Today.
-She turned the offer down because she didn't want to move permanently to New York City (where Today is produced).
+She turned the offer down because she did not want to move permanently to New York City (where Today is produced).
 The job eventually went to Barbara Walters.
 Through the 1950s and 1960s, White began a nineteen-year run as hostess and commentator on the annual Rose Parade broadcast on NBC (co-hosting with Roy Neal and later Lorne Greene), and appeared on a number of late-night talk shows, including Jack Paar's The Tonight Show, and various other daytime game shows.